Lifestohack/ffm_zmq/README.md

 Usages:

-# Make sure both client and server are on the same network
+Note: Make sure both client and server are on the same network

 Step 1: change the server ip in ffm_server.py.
 Step 2: Run it on the server.